javiimo/javiimo.github.io/_tabs/about.md

 Feel free to poke around and see what catches your eye.
 And if you have any feedback, questions or want to chat, just reach out!

-#### P.S.

-This website is built using the [Chirpy template](https://chirpy.cotes.page/), a Jekyll theme based on the Ruby framework for generating static websites.
-While my knowledge of Ruby, Jekyll, and web development is very limited, the documentation is pretty straightforward.
-So I highly recommend it for anyone looking for a simple yet powerful way to create a website.